Brudenell Social Club: Notable performances

 Kaiser Chiefs played a free "secret gig" at the venue, with doors opening at 12pm, to celebrate the birthdays of drummer Nick Hodgson as well as Ryan and Gary Jarman from The Cribs.
+Tom Jones played an "intimate album launch show" at the Brudenell on 31 August 2021 in support of his album Surrounded by Time.

 The Cribs played three consecutive nights at the Brudenell in December 2007.
 Billed as "Cribsmas", the shows saw the band performing material from each of the three albums they had released up to that point—The Cribs, The New Fellas and Men's Needs, Women's Needs, Whatever—along with associated b-sides.
 Support for the shows came from Kaiser Chiefs, Franz Ferdinand and Kate Nash.
 In December 2008, the Cribs released a triple DVD of their "Cribsmas" shows as Live At The Brudenell Social Club.
 Ten years later, in December 2017, The Cribs played a five night residency at the Brudenell.

 To celebrate the 100th anniversary of the venue in December 2013, an "eclectic mixture" of acts were booked to showcase a range of musical genres that "expressed the values" of the Brudenell as a music venue; The Wedding Present, The Fall, Girls Against Boys, Loop and Rocket from the Crypt were among the bands who played at these anniversary shows.
 Leeds band ¡Forward, Russia! also played as part of the celebrations following their brief 2013 reformation.

 In a 2013 interview with the Yorkshire Evening Post's Duncan Seaman, Clark stated that shows by Tune-Yards, Edwyn Collins, Tom Tom Club and a double-bill featuring Explosions in the Sky and Four Tet are amongst his favourite performances at the club.
 Clark has also highlighted a performance by American garage rock band Thee Oh Sees in the games room and The Cribs' December 2007 shows as being particularly memorable.